mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-call-components.md

 In the case above the missing input Number of divisions the default value of (10) is used.
 Be careful on relying on default values.
 It is possible default values can change in the future.

-Help for details of specific Keyword Arguments names can be found in the help tab at the bottom the the ghPython editor while editing the arguments:
+Help for details of specific Keyword Arguments names can be found in the help tab at the bottom the the GhPython editor while editing the arguments:

 ![{{ site.baseurl }}/images/node-in-code-help.png]({{ site.baseurl }}/images/node-in-code-help.png){: .img-center width="50%"}